DanIsraelMalta/Numerics/README.md

 ## Example 1 - messing around with polygons:

-### define a polygon, triangulate it (delaunay) and use it to calculate the set of circles which cumulatively encircle the polygon:
+### define a polygon, triangulate it (delaunay) and use it to calculate the set of circles which cumulatively encircle all polygon vertices and segments:
 ```cpp
 // define polygons
 std::vector<vec2> polygon{ { vec2(18.0455f, -124.568f),  vec2(27.0455f, -112.568f),  vec2(26.0455f,  -91.5682f), vec2(11.0455f,   -74.5682f),